-- Work on making your website as user-friendly as possible so that your visitors are able to access all elements.
+Work on making your website as user-friendly as possible so that your visitors are able to access all elements.

 A crammed-up design will only make people want to leave your site, leave alone buy from you.

-- Do not ignore the importance of color selection because color psychology plays a key role in branding and improving conversions.
-Spend time choosing the right colors so that they don’t hurt the eyes and are inviting.
+Do not ignore the importance of color selection because color psychology plays a key role in branding and improving conversions.
+Learn more about using color psychology for marketing here.

 No matter what type of small business digital marketing tactic you want to apply, make sure your website is fully ready to convert prospects into customers.

 When it comes to finding success with small business digital marketing, many companies think that having a great product or service is enough.

 But when it comes to winning their trust and turning them into loyal customers, you need more than that.
 You need social proof.

 The reason why you find major retailers like Amazon and Walmart gunning for product reviews on their site is because social proof works.

 Are they missing out an opportunity to convert more people into customers?
 Of course yes.
 Is it too late to use social proof for them?
-Absolutely not.

 If you’re still not convinced about the power of social proof, check out the following reasons as to why you need it more than anything:

-- Text, audio and video testimonials make your product/service look more credible and trustworthy.
+Text, audio and video testimonials make your product/service look more credible and trustworthy.

-- People like doing their homework before investing in a product/service.
+People like doing their homework before investing in a product/service.

 Your brand looks more viable and worthy when search users see ratings displayed right in the search results.